Yonaim/Beta-Gomoku/spec.md

 Determine how children are selected.

 - UCB (Upper Confidence Bound)
-- Progressive Bias: add heuristic to UCT
+- Progressive Bias: Heuristic added to UCT.
+At the beginning of the search, heuristic information is strongly reflected, weighing to rely more and more on rollout (or simulation results) as the navigation progresses

 ### Expansion strategy (in Expansion)
 Determines how actions are selected.
 Also known as Untried-action selector.